Professionell microneedling-behandling i ansiktet med dermapen – förbättrar hudens struktur, stimulerar kollagen och ger jämnare hudton.

 Control and precision

-A microneedling pen works vertically and can provide smoother and more controlled microchannels.
-A roller is operated by hand, and the needles enter at an angle, which can increase the risk of uneven pricks or small tears if the technique is lacking.
-In a clinic, the practitioner can also adjust the needle depth between different areas, which is more challenging at home.
+A microneedling pen works vertically and can provide more even and controlled microchannels.
+A roller is used by hand, and the needles go in at an angle, which can increase the risk of uneven pricks or small tears if the technique is lacking.
+In a clinic, the practitioner can also adjust the needle depth between different areas, which is harder to do at home.

 Safety and hygiene

-In reputable clinics, strict hygiene routines are followed with sterile needle heads and disinfection.
-At home, it requires you to carefully manage hygiene yourself: clean the skin, disinfect tools before and after, and avoid negligence as it can increase the risk of infection or skin reactions.
+Serious clinics follow strict hygiene routines with sterile needle heads and disinfection.
+At home, it requires you to manage hygiene carefully: clean the skin, disinfect tools before and after, and avoid sloppiness as it can increase the risk of infection or skin reactions.

 Results and expectations